 - The ship is in a U.S. port or within 6 hours of the ship arriving or departing from a U.S. port.

-If the ship is further than 6 hours from a U.S. port and you receive medically necessary services, Medicare may pay if all of the following requirements are met:
+If the ship is further than 6 hours from a U.S. port and you receive medical care while on it, Medicare will not pay for the services.

-If you are filing a claim to get reimbursement for shipboard services, you must also include a copy of the ship’s itinerary.
+If you’re filing a claim to get reimbursement for shipboard services, you must also include a copy of the ship’s itinerary.

 Is There a Time Limit to File a Medical Payment Form Claim?
 And How Long Does It Take?

 You must file a claim within one calendar year from the date of service.
 Once your claim is filed, it can take up to 60 days to process your request.

 As a patient, you should mail your completed form, your itemized bill, and any supporting documents to your state’s Medicare Administrative Contractor (MAC).
 You can find the address on the chart included on the last twelve pages of the form.
 You’ll need to find the address that best corresponds with both:

 - The reason for your claim submission (Vaccinations, Part B, Durable Medical Equipment, Foreign Travel, or Shipboard Services)